YaShock/color-generator/README.md

 ### Windows

-The wxWigets libary has to be installed or manually build (I prefer the latter case).
+The wxWidgets library has to be installed or manually build (I prefer the latter case).
 Using CMake GUI you can set the wxWidgets path after running _configure_.

-Mac OS
+### MacOS

-#### TODO
+Download and build the wxWidgets library.
+Ater that you can use CMake to generate Unix Makefiles.
+If CMake fails to find wxWidgets, configure wxWidgets_CONFIG_EXECUTABLE flag to wx-config executable.
+It should be under the build directory in wxWidgets root.
+After generating Makefile just run _make_.

 ## Deploying